use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-layout.md

 slug: /datastructures/storage-layout
 ---

+Smart contract authors are given some flexibility in regards on how they want to organize the storage layout of their contracts.
 Let's dive deeper into the concepts behind ink! storage to get a better understanding of some of its implications and limitations.